aetilley/harrison-rust/README.md

 A Rust library for SAT solving and automated theorem proving.
 This package is a work in progress, but the following are supported:

-1) datatypes/parsing/printing operations
+1) Datatypes/parsing/printing operations
-2) eval
+2) Eval
-3) standard DNF/CNF algorithms,
+3) Standard DNF/CNF algorithms,
 4) Definitional CNF (preserving equisatisfiability) for propositional logic.
-5) the DP and "naive" DPLL algorithms for testing satisfiability
+5) The classic DP and DPLL algorithms for testing satisfiability
-6) Basic Iterative DPLL as well as Backjumping/Conflict clause learning solvers DPLI and DPLU respectively.
+6) Basic Iterative DPLL as well as Backjumping/Conflict clause learning.
 7) Prenex normal form
 8) Skolemization
-9) Herbrand methods of first-order validity checking (Gilmore and Davis-Putnam)
+9) A semi-decision procedure for first-order validity checking (Gilmore and Davis-Putnam)

 To run the Jupyter notebook `README.ipynb`, you will need both Jupyter https://jupyter-notebook.readthedocs.io/en/stable/